-The Company has no significant interest bearing assets.
 The Company's income and operating cash flows are substantially independent of changes in market interest rates.
 The Company's primary interest rate risk arises from long-term debt.
-The Company manages its exposure to changes in interest rates by using a combination of fixed and variable rate debt and utilizing interest rate swaps as necessary to achieve the desired proportion of variable and fixed rate debt.
-As at December 31, 2022, an increase or decrease in interest rates by 1% would result in an increase or a decrease of \$400 (2021 - \$30) on interest expense on the credit facilities.
+The Company manages its exposure to changes in interest rates by using a combination of variable and fixed rate debt by utilizing interest rate swaps to achieve the desired proportion of variable and fixed rate debt.
+As at December 31, 2023, an increase or decrease in interest rates by 1% would result in an increase or a decrease of \$1,013 (2022 - \$400) on interest expense on the credit facilities.